ivan-zapreev/Distributed-Translation-Infrastructure/README.md

 4. [Using software](#using-software) - Explains how the software is to be used
 5. [Input file formats](#input-file-formats) - Provides examples of the input file formats
 6. [Code documentation](#code-documentation) - Refers to the project documentation
-7. [External libraries](#external-libraries) - Lists the included external libraries
+7. [Third-party software](#third-party-software) - Lists the included third party software
 8. [Performance evaluation](#performance-evaluation) - Contains performance evaluation results
 9. [General design](#general-design) - Outlines the general software design
 10. [Communication protocols](#communication-protocols) - Describes the application's communications